 - You can use Object Storage to store generated application data that needs to be preserved for future use.
 Pharmaceutical trials data, genome data, and Internet of Things (IoT) data are examples of generated application data that you can preserve using Object Storage.

-The following summarizes the Object Storage resources.
+Use the following Object Storage resources to store and manage data.
 Authorization and resource limits are discussed later in this topic.

 - Any type of data, regardless of content type, is stored as an object.
 The object is composed of the object itself and metadata about the object.
 Each object is stored in a bucket.